godotengine/godot-website/collections/_article/dev-snapshot-godot-4-3-beta-1.md

 ### Documentation

 - Add self links to methods, properties, etc. in the online class reference.
-For example, this allows you to link directly to a method while reading the description instead of having to scroll up and link the method from the table of methods. ([GH-91537](https://github.com/godotengine/godot/pull/91537)).
+For example, this allows you to link directly to a method while reading the description instead of having to scroll up and link the method from the table of methods ([GH-91537](https://github.com/godotengine/godot/pull/91537)).
-- Add syntax highlighting and a copy button for code blocks in the built-in documentation viewer. ([GH-89263](https://github.com/godotengine/godot/pull/89263), [GH-87363](https://github.com/godotengine/godot/pull/87363)).
+- Add syntax highlighting and a copy button for code blocks in the built-in documentation viewer ([GH-89263](https://github.com/godotengine/godot/pull/89263), [GH-87363](https://github.com/godotengine/godot/pull/87363)).
 - Add support for deprecated/experimental messages.
-C# also uses the deprecation message when generating bindings. ([GH-81458](https://github.com/godotengine/godot/pull/81458), [GH-88730](https://github.com/godotengine/godot/pull/88730)).
+C# also uses the deprecation message when generating bindings ([GH-81458](https://github.com/godotengine/godot/pull/81458), [GH-88730](https://github.com/godotengine/godot/pull/88730)).
 - Add option to generate GDExtension docs with `--doctool` ([GH-91518](https://github.com/godotengine/godot/pull/91518)).

 ### Import

 We have added support for the Quite OK Audio (QOA) format as an optional compression option for WAV files in [GH-91014](https://github.com/godotengine/godot/pull/91014).
 QOA offers a nice tradeoff between performance, file size, and quality compared to the existing options.
 It is higher quality than the current WAV compression option (IMA-ADPCM) and slightly smaller while being slightly more CPU intensive to use.
-Compared to Vorbis and MP3, it is similar in quality, but slightly larger in size and much less CPU intensive to use.
+Compared to OGG Vorbis and MP3, it is similar in quality, but slightly larger in size and much less CPU intensive to use.

 For more information about the QOA format, please see this [handy blog post](https://phoboslab.org/log/2023/02/qoa-time-domain-audio-compression).